-Throughout the institution, while some patient groups were involved in research areas that concerned them (e.g. older people & MIRCA), there was no evidence that people who are disproportionately affected by climate change and environmental injustice are involved in the decision-making process regarding that research agenda.
+Throughout the institution, while some patient groups were involved in research areas that concerned them (e.g. older people & MIRCA), there was no evidence that people who are disproportionately

 The university has created a forum for Patient and Public Involvement and Engagement, where members discuss public research output, however it is unclear whether there is a specific research agenda with the medical school.